-Walk-in showers are a great way to make your bathroom more accessible, especially after you’ve had an operation.
+Walk-in showers are a great way to create a disability-friendly bathroom, especially after you’ve had an operation.
 Not only are they ideal for anyone who experiences mobility issues, but they also remove the need to step into traditional shower-over-bath designs that can be difficult to manage post-operation.
 Installing a walk-in shower minimises the risk of slipping, reduces the need for unnecessary strain on any wounds or joints that are healing and will be a worthwhile long term investment.

 Available both with doors or without for easy wheelchair access, walk-in showers also come with a range of safety features included as standard such as non-slip flooring, ultra-low threshold and an easy to clean enclosure.
 These are all ideal features for post-operation environments.

 If standing is of concern or perhaps you simply prefer baths, a walk-in bath can be a great investment.
 Designed to remove the need to step over the side of the bath, walk-in baths minimise the risk of bathroom falls and improve accessibility for users.

 An access point is cut into the side of the bath meaning you can easily step directly into the tub.
 Including a side door for easier access, there are a number of other key safety features including; non-slip surfaces, support bars, low entry doors and easy temperature control.

 - Shower chairs